Flinterpop/EMB_WMM_Test/README.md

 I had a requirement to encode NMEA string GPRMC which requires Magnetic Variation.
-If MagVar is not available then it can be calculated using the World Magnetic Model managed by NOAA. https://www.ncei.noaa.gov/products/world-magnetic-model NOAA provides c source code and a coefficient file that can calculate the MagVar for a location at a specific time.
+If MagVar is not available then it can be calculated using the World Magnetic Model managed by NOAA. https://www.ncei.noaa.gov/products/world-magnetic-model

+NOAA provides c source code and a coefficient file that can calculate the MagVar for a location at a specific time.
 The coefficient file is valid for 5 years 2015-2020, 2020-2025 etc.

-This project creates an API that returns the MagVar based on a Lat/Lon/Alt/Date.
+This project creates a small API that returns the MagVar based on a Lat/Lon/Alt/Date.
 It uses the NOAA files verbatim.